zsamora/labcronobiologia/README.md

 ### Credits and license:

-This work is under the GPL License (GPLv3), 2019
+This work took place in 2019, and is licensed under GNU General Public License (GPLv3).
+It was inspired by the following links, so we hope you can re-use it, and comment us on any idea or problem that you found that could improve it.